 After eating the fantastic omelet that Sergio made for breakfast, we picked up Susan from Betty’s home.
 Vilma tried to get our selfie but her arm wasn’t long enough so Sergio took a photo of Sue, Vilma, and me in the car.

 Sergio stopped to show me a Jicaro tree.
 These Jicaro look small but they can get as big as coconuts.
 I read on the web that a very tough, smooth wooden shell encloses a mass of seeds and stickiness not unlike what you’d find inside a pumpkin.
-When green they are really hard to crack open, and the stuff inside smells like a haunted middle-school locker-room. (by which I mean it is not a pleasant smell) Once they are mature and dry the shell cracks smartly–and the insides smell like a brewery.
+When green they are really hard to crack open, and the stuff inside smells like a haunted middle-school locker-room. (by which I mean, it is not a pleasant smell) Once they are mature and dry the shell cracks smartly–and the insides smell like a brewery.
 The shells are not only used as practical containers, but are a popular canvas for artists who carve them into special drinking cups, and other decorative objects.
-Sometimes they are used to make marakas.
+Sometimes they are used to make maracas.
 The seeds of the Jicaro are, in fact, used widely in a local drink.

 They bake the clay in the oven.